-You will choose a favorite piece of literature (level-appropriate) and bring it to four class meetings to share.
+Students will choose a favorite piece of literature and bring it to five class meetings to share.
 You will tell the class what the book is about, why you chose it to be a favorite, what grade level/ELP level it is appropriate for, and one or two teaching ideas for the book.
+If time allows, you may read the book or an excerpt to the class.
 Book reviews must be of books other than your Literature Circle books.